cujojs/when/docs/api.md

 and a function that returns promises, you can lift the former to allow the two functions to be composed.

-The lifted function returns a promise that will resolve once the nodeback has finished:

-* if the nodeback returns without throwing, the returned promise will fulfill.
-* if the nodeback throws, the returned promise will reject.

-Note that since node-style callbacks *typically do not return a useful result*, the fulfillment value of the returned promise will most likely be `undefined`.
-On the off-chance that the node-style callback *does* return a result, it will be used as the returned promise's fulfillment value.
+The lifted function will always returns its input promise, and always executes `nodeback` in a future turn of the event loop.
+Thus, the outcome of `nodeback` has no bearing on the returned promise.

+If `nodeback` throws an exception, it will propagate to the host environment, just as it would when using node-style callbacks with typical Node.js APIs.

 ```js
 var nodefn, handlePromisedData, dataPromise;